 While quoting from the Williamson case, the Rivanna Trawlers Unlimited v.
-Thompson Trawlers, Inc. court further stated that when a "partnership agreement allocates powers to the general partners that are specific and unambiguous, and when those powers are sufficient to allow the general partners to exercise ultimate control, as a majority, over the partnership and its business, then the presumption that the general partnership is not a security can only be rebutted by evidence that it is not possible for the partners to exercise those powers."
-The results should not be affected by the fact that some of the general partners may have remained passive or that the general partnership had made an LLP election.
+Thompson Trawlers, Inc. court further stated that when a "partnership agreement allocates powers to the general partners that are specific and unambiguous, and when those powers are sufficient to allow the general partners to exercise ultimate control, as a majority, over the partnership and its business, then the presumption that the general partners to exercise those powers."437 The results should not be affected by the fact that some of the general partners may have remained passive438 or that the general partnership had made an LLP election.439

 H. Continuity of Life.
 Under Tex.
-GP Stats., a partnership will continue after the withdrawal of a partner or an event requiring a winding up of the business of the partnership until the winding up of the partnership has been completed.
-The statutes provide for "events of withdrawal" and "events of winding up."
-Upon the occurrence of an event of withdrawal, the business of the partnership is not required to be wound up.
-An event of withdrawal occurs (i) upon the occurrence of events specified in the partnership agreement, (ii) when the partnership receives notice of a partner's election to withdraw, (iii) upon the expulsion of a partner by partner vote or judicial decree in statutorily specified circumstances, or (iv) upon the death or bankruptcy of a partner, among other events.
-Except for the partner's right to withdraw, the statutory events of withdrawal may be modified by the partnership agreement, and in view of the Check-the-Box Regulations, modification has become appropriate and common.
-Although a partner may withdraw from the partnership at any time, the withdrawal may subject the withdrawing partner to liability and various penalties if he or she violates the
+GP Stats., a partnership will continue after the withdrawal of a partner or an event requiring a winding up of the business of the partnership until the winding up of the partnership has been completed.440 The statutes provide for "events of withdrawal" and "events of winding up."441 Upon the occurrence of an event of withdrawal, the business of the partnership is not required to be wound up.442 An event of withdrawal occurs (i) upon the occurrence of events specified in the partnership agreement, (ii) when the partnership receives notice of a partner's election to withdraw, (iii) upon the expulsion of a partner by partner vote or judicial decree in statutorily specified circumstances, or (iv) upon the death or bankruptcy of a partner, among other events.443 Except for the partner's right to withdraw, the statutory events of withdrawal may be modified by the partnership agreement,444 and in view of the Check-the-Box Regulations, modification has become appropriate and common.
+Although a partner may withdraw from the partnership at any time, the withdrawal may subject the withdrawing partner to liability and various penalties if he or she violates the partnership agreement or the withdrawal is otherwise wrongful.445 Unless the partnership agreement provides otherwise,446 the interest of a withdrawing partner (except for a partner who wrongfully withdraws) must be redeemed by the partnership at fair market value.447 An event of winding up occurs when, among other things, a majority in interest of the partners elect to wind up the partnership if the partnership does not have a specified duration, the term of the